aido/AidoATP/README.md

-	Maximum amount of local currency to trade in a single order Minimum amount of local currency to trade in a single order Overall maximum loss tolerance (eg 25% = 0.25) Minimum Profit to seek for Arbitrage (eg 10% = 0.10) Minimum ticker size for trend following trade decisions Maximum ticker age for trend following trade decisions (in minutes) Number of ticks used to calculate Short Simple Moving Average Trading fee (eg 0.6% = 0.006)
+	Maximum amount of local currency to trade in a single order Minimum amount of local currency to trade in a single order Overall maximum loss tolerance (eg 25% = 0.25)
+	Enable Arbitrage trading engine
+	Minimum Profit to seek for Arbitrage (eg 10% = 0.10) Enable Trend-following trading engine
+	Minimum ticker size for trend following trade decisions Maximum ticker age for trend following trade decisions (in minutes) Use Advance/Decline Spread algorithm
+	Use Simple Moving Average algorithm (SMA)
+	Use Exponential Moving Average algorithm (EMA)
+	Number of ticks used to calculate short Moving Average Trading fee (eg 0.6% = 0.006)
-	Which algorithm would you like to use?
+	Which risk algorithm would you like to use?
 (1 or 2)
 		1: High Risk
 		2: Conservative

+If used, the --use-arbitrage and --use-trend command line switches will over-ride their respective configuration file values.

 Further reading
 ===============